jeremyrickard/rps-demo-prometheus/README.md

 # Requests per Second Demo

+This repository contains a demo that shows how to use custom metrics to autoscale an Application.
+When combined with Virtual Kubelet, this lets you scale quickly to virtual nodes where you'll pay only for the container instance runtime.
+This repository will guide you through first installing the Prometheus Operator, followed by creating a Prometheus instance and installing the Prometheus Metric Adapter.
+With these in place, the provided Helm chart will install our demo application, along with supporting monitoring components, like a **ServiceMonitor** for Prometheus, a Horizontal Pod Autoscaler, and a custom container that will count the instances of the application and expose them to Prometheus.

+The container counter can be found at https://github.com/jeremyrickard/prometheus-containercounter

 ## Install Prometheus Operator

 We will use the Prometheus Operator to create the Prometheus cluster and to create the relevant configuration to monitor our app.
 So first, install the operator: